Serge-Girard/TColoredBindNavigator/README.md

 ![Capture_3](https://github.com/user-attachments/assets/8ecfc5dc-8870-444b-b373-6fb6ca4827ef)

 As extra, you shall be able to :
 - Change background color.
+(OverrideBackGround property, a TBrush)
-- Add Hints.
+- Add Hints. (used only if component.ShowHints = True)
+- Return to default color (NavigatorGlyphColors.UseColors property)
+- If you are a Dark/Light force side fan an NavigatorGlyphColors.ThemeSensitive property is included to brigthen colors without changing the defined colors.